Does My Child Need Therapy?

 Experiencing a trauma

-With children and adolescents, therapy is usually a mixture of individual counseling sessions and family therapy.
-Children with trauma, or children doing self-harm need individual therapy.
+Therapy for children or adolescents is usually a mixture of individual counseling sessions and family therapy.
+Children with trauma or children doing self-harm need individual therapy.
 Children who are acting out, withdrawing, going through transitions will benefit from family therapy.
 However, children and teens are part of a family system and what is going on with any part of the system affects the whole system, and what is going on with the whole system affects each part of the system.
 Families are like gardens.
 If the flowers are not healthy, you can’t just treat the flowers that are wilting…you have to treat the whole flower bed.
 So, there are some individual counseling sessions needed and some family counseling sessions as well to get the best results, not just for the child, but for the whole family.

-If you see indicators in your child or teen that counseling would be beneficial, I urge you to read more about child and adolescent therapy, and reach out to us at Christian Counseling Associates to schedule a free consultation with one of our counselors who specialize in children and adolescents.
-We can see you in either our Plano or Grapevine office.
+If you see indicators in your child or teen that counseling would be beneficial, I urge you to read more about family therapy, which includes counseling for children and teens, and reach out to us at Christian Counseling Associates to schedule a free consultation with one of our counselors who specialize in children and adolescents.